-3It is assumed that the upcoming farm bill will provide ARC-County payments in 2015.
+3It is assumed that the current farm bill will not provide ARC-County payments in 2018.
+Any 2018 payments will not be received until October 2019.

 4The same basic machinery set, which is timely for each rotation, is used for both the c-c and c-b rotation.
 The larger farm size requires larger, more expensive machinery.
 Corn production utilizes a chisel plow tillage system, and soybeans utilize no-till.
 Average annual replacement costs for the larger farm size were calculated using the Purdue Machinery Cost Calculator for a timely machinery set.
 Seven-year trading policy is assumed for combine and planter, 10-year policy for other field machinery.
 On livestock farms where fewer hours each day are available for crops, or on small farms, machinery costs and/or labor costs will be higher.
 On well-drained soils where more days are suitable for spring field work, machinery costs could be lower.
 A 10-year trading policy was assumed for all machinery on the smaller acreages.
 Machinery ownership costs are likely to vary widely from farm to farm.